- Minimum GPA: 3.0

 - Judicial Check

-- Spring 2019: Dates vary by campus; be sure to check the academic calendar of the campus at which you are intending to study.
+- Spring 2020: January 18th-May 17th (Please note: dates vary by campus; be sure to check the academic calendar of the campus at which you are intending to study.)

 - Study at any of the following Sciences Po academically themed campuses: Reims, Menton, Dijon, Le Havre, Nancy, Poitiers